ijanhv/zapflow/README.md

 - **REST APIs**: Used for synchronous communication between services (e.g., user management, zap creation).
 - **Kafka**: Used for asynchronous, event-driven communication (e.g., zap execution, results processing).

+### Transactional Outbox Pattern
+This project implements the transactional outbox pattern to ensure reliable message delivery between services.
+The outbox pattern helps maintain data consistency across microservices by:

+- Storing outgoing messages in a local "outbox" table within the same transaction as the business logic.
+Using a separate process (the Processor Service) to read from the outbox table and publish messages to Kafka.
+Ensuring that messages are only marked as processed after successful publication to Kafka.

+- This approach guarantees that messages are not lost due to network issues or service failures, providing at-least-once delivery semantics.

 ## Services